Senzing/ibm-icp4d-guide/README.md

       --topic senzing-kafka-topic
     ```

-1. Verify the Kafka topic has been created.
+1. Within the Kafka pod, verify the Kafka topic has been created.
 Example:

     ```console
     /opt/kafka/bin/kafka-topics.sh \